MARKET SNAPSHOT: Dow Industrials Poised To Climb Closer To 24,000 Milestone

 Which stocks look like key movers?

-Shares in Autodesk Inc.(ADSK) plunged 11% in thin premarket trading for the S&P 500's biggest drop after the software company late Tuesday announced a restructuring plan (http://www.marketwatch.com/story/autodesk-plans-layoffs-stock-plummets-after-earnings-2017-11-28) along with its quarterly earnings.
+Shares in Autodesk Inc.(ADSK) plunged 12% in premarket action for the S&P 500's biggest drop after the software company late Tuesday announced a restructuring plan (http://www.marketwatch.com/story/autodesk-plans-layoffs-stock-plummets-after-earnings-2017-11-28) along with its quarterly earnings.

-But Marvell Technology Group Ltd.(MRVL) looks on track for an up day after the chipmaker's quarterly results and outlook topped forecasts (http://www.marketwatch.com/story/marvell-tech-shares-tick-higher-as-earnings-outlook-beat-street-view-2017-11-28) late Tuesday.
+Marvell Technology Group Ltd.(MRVL) added 3% ahead of the open after the chipmaker's quarterly results and outlook topped forecasts (http://www.marketwatch.com/story/marvell-tech-shares-tick-higher-as-earnings-outlook-beat-street-view-2017-11-28) late Tuesday.

-Tiffany & Co.(TIF) could see active trading as the high-end jeweler is among the companies expected to post earnings before the open.
+Tiffany & Co.(TIF) was slightly lower after erasing a premarket gain.
+The high-end jeweler posted better-than-expected quarterly results (http://www.marketwatch.com/story/tiffanys-stock-jumps-after-profit-and-sales-rise-above-expectations-2017-11-29) before the opening bell.

 What are other assets doing?

-The U.S. dollar () lost ground against most of its major rivals, dropping in particular against the British pound as reports signaled progress in the Brexit negotiations.
-Gold futures traded slightly lower.
+A key U.S. dollar index () was little changed, but the buck was dropping in particular against the British pound as reports signaled progress in the Brexit negotiations.
+Gold futures (http://www.marketwatch.com/story/gold-pulls-back-from-one-week-highs-as-dollar-index-tips-higher-2017-11-29) traded slightly lower.

 What could help drive the market?